ElementsProject/lightning/doc/lightning-fundchannel_start.7.md

 *feerate* is an optional field.
 Sets the feerate for subsequent commitment transactions.

-*announce* whether or not to annouce this channel.
+*announce* whether or not to announce this channel.

+Note that the funding transaction MUST NOT be broadcast until after channel establishment has been successfully completed by running `fundchannel_complete`, as the commitment transactions for this channel are not secured until the complete command succeeds.
+Broadcasting transaction before that can lead to unrecoverable loss of funds.

 RETURN VALUE
 ------------